Originally published March 2020 / Revised April 2021

 - Following the event, document what had occurred in the medical record.
 Be objective and avoid emotional language.

-- Contact the CMPA for advice on handling incidents of conflict that arise in a doctor-patient relationship.
+- Consider contacting the CMPA for advice on handling incidents of conflict that arise in a doctor-patient relationship.

 - An PG, Manwell LB, Williams ES, et al. Does a higher frequency of difficult patient encounters lead to lower quality care?
 J Fam Prac [Internet].
 2013 Jan [cited 2019 July 2];62(1):24-9